web7wizard/Student_Placement_Record/README.md

 A full-stack web application built with Angular and Spring Boot to manage student placement records.
 This system provides a clean, modern, and user-friendly interface for Creating, Reading, Updating, and Deleting (CRUD) placement data.
 A **Spring Boot + PostgreSQL + HTML/CSS/JS** project to manage student placement records.
-This project was built as a **final project** to demonstrate full-stack development skills.
+This project was built as a **final project** to demonstrate full-stack development skills. this is simple and student friendly project , it has clear ui so student-teacher can use it clearly.

 ## ✨ Key Features